PEM-Humboldt/urban-wildlife-tracking/data_analysis/documentation/analysis_plan.md

   for going further in the analysis of this dataset in relations to other questions which are developped in the *Instuto Alexander Von Humboldt*
+- Teitelbaum et al. (2020) show how to use graph theory to analyse relocation data in relation to connectivity network, it could reveal an efficient way to test whether the connectivity models developped by various institutions have an influence on the species which are included in the movement dataset.
+In particular, it would allow to differenciate the influence of the connectivity models on birds vs. mammals.
+For this objective, we may want to study more precisely the Step-Selection Functions presented by Thurfjell, Ciuti, and Boyce (2014) as well.
+- Hertel et al. (2020), Edelhoff, Signer, and Balkenhol (2016) and Demšar et al. (2015) all present various methodologies to characterize specific behaviors, or hidden behavior state from relocation data.
+  While the frequency of our relocation may not be optimal for these types of analyses at a first glance, revisiting this idea after completing the first set of analyses may reveal fruitful for specific questions.

 # References